Sibling DNA Test

 Testing: Two alleged siblings

-Timeframe: 5-7 working days from receipt of samples
+Timeframe: 7-10 working days from receipt of samples at our office

 Note: We can only guarantee standard result turnaround time when testing takes place solely using oral swab samples.
 Using a discreet sample for your test may lead to an increase in turnaround time.